 The extent of the Kingdom of Macedonia is as ill-defined as its history is fragmentary (Raymond, 3).

-ANCIENT MACEDONIANS WERE marginal Greeks.
+ANCIENT MACEDONIANS WERE on the margins of the Greek world.
 Although permitted to compete in the Olympics, the Macedonians spoke a distinctive dialect.
 While their neighbors were creating novel forms of government like democracy, oligarchy and tyranny, the Macedonians clung stubbornly to archaic tribal kingship.

 Alexander the Great was the third king of his name in Macedon, so we might reasonably wonder who those other Alexanders were.
 The Argead dynasty to which our Alexander belonged claimed descent from the mythical hero and demigod Herakles, but the list of rulers begins with the legendary King Karanos, c.
 808 BCE.
 Skip around a little more (more than three hundred years later), and we get to the first Macedonian king to issue coins in his own name, Alexander I (ruled 498-454).

 The rugged mountains of Macedon’s surrounding region held rich deposits of silver that were exploited from an early date by non-Greek tribes such as the Derrones, Bisaltai and Orreskioi.
 Beginning around 500 BCE, they issued heavy trade coins (oktadrachms of about 29 grams and dodekadrachms of 40 grams or more) eventually inscribed with the names of tribes or chieftains.
 These coins depicted oxcarts, bulls, and riders beside their horses, and they inspired the earliest Macedonian coinage.